Plan a spring visit

 However, snow is possible throughout April and even early May.
 The road can close temporarily at Park Headquarters (mile 3) during the spring if conditions deteriorate.
 Please inquire with the park before planning a scenic drive along part of the park road in spring.

-The road remains open to Teklanika River, weather permitting, until May 19.
+The road remains open to Teklanika River, weather permitting, until May 19 each year.
 On May 20, shuttle buses begin operating on the road, and private vehicles are restricted beyond Savage River.

 Riley Creek Campground, at the park entrance, remains open during spring and it is free to camp through the night of May 14.
 It is the only campground open in spring.
-Starting May 15, nightly fees are charged and you can book a spot via our concessioner.
+Starting May 15, nightly fees are charged and you can book a campsite through our concessioner.

 Backcountry camping in spring is possible with a permit - please contact the park for more information on logistics.

 The road does not open farther than Mile 30 for vehicles - too many vehicles on it before it dries down through the subsurface can result in serious damage.
 However, biking the park road in spring is also very popular - by early May, much of the road is snow and ice free beyond Mile 30, allowing cyclists to bike with minimal vehicle traffic.

 The Winter Visitor Center (mile 1.3) is open 9 am - 4 pm daily and is officially called the Murie Science and Learning Center.
 It is the hub of visitor services until May 14 each year, and is where you can pay your entrance fee.
 Please note, though, that spring visitors may travel on the park road outside of those hours.